-TROPIMUNDO is an EC-funded Erasmus Mundus Masters Course in Tropical Biodiversity and Ecosystems joining expert Higher Education Institutes (HEI), with a long-standing worldwide expertise in tropical rainforests and woodlands and in coastal ecosystems (e.g. mangrove forests and coral reefs).
+TROPIMUNDO is an EC-funded Erasmus Mundus Masters Course in Tropical Biodiversity and Ecosystems which unites expert Higher Education Institutions (HEI), with a long-standing worldwide expertise in tropical rainforests and woodlands, and in coastal ecosystems (e.g. mangrove forests and coral reefs).

 For more than a century scientists have known about the higher diversity in species, habits and genes in the tropics.
-However, we are ever more facing an international biodiversity crisis with imminent risks of extinction of species due to global warming, particularly in the tropical and subtropical regions, and even the prospect of a world without rainforests, mangrove forests or coral reefs due to a wide range of anthropogenic impacts such as habitat destruction and changes in land use.
-The condition for the necessary mitigating nature conservation and management efforts to be successful is that tropical biodiversity and ecosystems are well understood.
-This includes amongst others understanding of patterns of biodiversity (incl. plant and animal bio- and phylogeography) and how they interact with the environment (incl. plant-soil relationships, plant-animal interactions, animal behaviour, climate change), understanding of ecosystem functions, goods and services and understanding of man-ecosystem relationships with an aim to conserve (and if necessary to restore) the diversity of species (incl. species variation), of habitats and of ecosystems (with man part of it).
+However, we are nowadays facing an international biodiversity crisis with imminent risks of extinction of species due to global warming, particularly in the tropical and subtropical regions, and even the prospect of a world without rainforests, mangrove forests or coral reefs due to a wide range of anthropogenic impacts such as habitat destruction and changes in land use.
+For mitigating nature conservation and management efforts to be successful, tropical biodiversity and ecosystems need to be well understood.
+This includes, for example, understanding patterns of biodiversity (incl. plant and animal bio- and phylogeography) and how they interact with the environment (incl. plant-soil relationships, plant-animal interactions, animal behaviour, climate change), understanding ecosystem functions, goods and services and understanding man-ecosystem relationships with an aim to conserve (and if necessary to restore) the diversity of species (incl. species variation), of habitats and of ecosystems (with man being part of it).
 Apart from scientific research, the basis of such understanding lays in a specialised education programme such as TROPIMUNDO, focussing on tropical biodiversity and ecosystems and taught in situ.

 TROPIMUNDO students will be able to concentrate on botany, zoology and integrative ecosystem approaches.
 Specialisation is possible on the evolution of tropical flora and vegetation, on faunistic assemblages, on informatics tools to treat and manage biodiversity data and databases (biogeographical, genetical, geographical information systems) including the management and conservation of historic collections such as herbarium sheets, on the study of diversity, dynamics and evolution of tropical and subtropical ecosystems (with a focus on four related systems, namely tropical rainforests and woodlands, mangrove forests, seagrass beds and coral reefs, including the interactions between flora, fauna, man and the environment within and between each of these adjacent ecosystems), on conservation and restoration ecology of natural habitats and their biodiversity including competences in sustainable management and governance of biodiversity, and finally, on tropical ethnobotany, exploitation and valorisation of natural resources and conservation of traditional ecological knowledge.

-The TROPIMUNDO program has been designed aiming at a full integration of learning outcomes, whatever the mobility Trajectory chosen by the students.
-Starting from the local Masters of each participating HEI, the contents of existing or new courses have been customised both to ensure the coordination and integration between all courses of the program across European (EU)and non-EU third-country HEIs and to better target topics related to tropical biodiversity and ecosystems.
+The TROPIMUNDO programme has been designed to achieve a full integration of learning outcomes, whatever the mobility Trajectory chosen by the students.
+Using local Masters programmes of each participating HEI as a basis, the contents of existing or new courses have been customised both to ensure the coordination and integration between all courses of the programme across European (EU)and non-EU third-country HEIs and to better target topics related to tropical biodiversity and ecosystems.
 TROPIMUNDO restricts its focus to four adjacent and interacting tropical ecosystems, being tropical rainforests and woodlands, mangrove forests, seagrass beds and coral reefs.
 The integrated teaching methods make use of ex cathedra lectures, audio-visual media, question-answer methods, group discussions, practical works, exercises and excursions.
-These diversified methods and forms of teaching practice is inherent, and has been operative without compromising the student examination outcomes, and it is recognised as a benefit of content and language integrated learning (CLIL) because it increases learners' motivation and confidence in both the language and the subject being taught.
+The diversified method and form of teaching practice is inherent, and has been operative without compromising student examination outcomes,.
+Furthermore it is recognised as a benefit of content and language integrated learning (CLIL) because it increases learners' motivation and confidence in both the language and the subject being taught.
 Our existing quality evaluation surveys also indicate that students are highly enthusiastic about being exposed to different teaching styles within and between universities.